3.2 Influence Without Authority and Coalition Building

 Influence is also cumulative.
 Each accurate forecast, fair process, and kept commitment gives HR more credibility for the next difficult enterprise conversation.

 Use influence ethically by being transparent about tradeoffs.
 Do not overstate certainty, hide risks, or promise benefits that cannot be measured.
-The credible HR leader says what is known, what is assumed, what must be decided, and how progress will be reviewed.
+The credible HR leader states what is known, what is assumed, what must be decided, and how progress will be reviewed.

 Test Your Knowledge

-HR needs operations leaders to support a new workforce planning process, but HR does not control their budgets.
+HR needs operations leaders to support a new workforce-planning process, but HR does not control their budgets.
 What is the best influence move?

 A